Wilson-Barbosa/angular-desktop-manager/README.md

 ## Technologies
 - JavaFX version 21
+- Jpackage to package the application
+- JSON-Java library, also known as org.json, to perfom operations on, well, json files
 - Visual Studio Code as my IDE
-- Jpackage to package the application